jens1101/SteamCMD-JS-Interface/README.md

        ```
     3. See the MacOS Catalina guide above.
 It's still useful even if you don't
        run the same OS version.
+- `error: no member named 'GetContents' in 'v8::ArrayBuffer'`
+  - Use Node <=16

 ## Resources
 - [SteamCMD home page](https://developer.valvesoftware.com/wiki/SteamCMD)